Westchester–Putnam Council: Camp Wiccopee

 The Hendrick Hudson Council once owned a 400-acre property of unknown name on Roaring Brook near Millwood and Ossining.
 It was sold to New York State for $30,000 in 1928.
 James Carter, president of the council, authorized the sale in wake of the state's offer.
 The land was used for Echo Lake State Park and an NYSDOT Maintenance Yard.
 The Council later operated the 236-acre Camp Wiccopee at Thompkins Corners (Cold Spring).
 In 1934, Scouts renovated an old farmhouse on the Camp Wiccopee property into Rotary Lodge with the help of local Rotary Clubs across the district.
 The dining room had a capacity of 96 Scouts.
 The camp office and infirmary were located on the second floor.
 The camp had a capacity of 100–150 boys.
 The camp was closed 1941–1948 due to wartime material restrictions, but reopened for the 1948 season.
 It is unknown when this camp first opened, but it appears that successor Washington Irving Council placed the property on the market in the early 1950s.
 Summer homes on the Camp Wiccopee property were being advertised in 1954.

 Curtis S. Read Memorial Camp

 Curtis S. Read Memorial Scout Camp opened on the shores of Long Pond, near Lake Mahopac in Putnam County, in 1920.
 The camp's capacity was 50 boys, and was supervised by S.P.
 Hines, the local Scout Executive.
 Camp Read would later move to Camp Waubeeka in Copake, New York, and Siwanoy in Wingdale, New York, before finding a permanent home in the Adirondacks in 1949.
-A Girl Scout camp Known as Rock Hill Camp opened in its place later on.